Separate raw volume from qualified demand

 Every weekly review should end with one action: adjust budget, change creative, rewrite a page, improve follow-up, add proof, or pause a low-fit source.

-Qualified market checks and accepted treatment opportunities matter more than raw leads.
+Qualified clinic-plan requests and accepted treatment opportunities matter more than raw leads.
 For weekly clinic reviews, booked consult cost and show rate are usually the fastest signals.

 They can share a structure, but treatment lines should be reviewed separately because objections, economics, proof, and follow-up differ.